Manage Active User Sessions

 User Session Information

-The columns display information about the various Users currently logged into your implementation of eDiscovery.
+The columns display information about the various Users currently logged into Digital Reef, as follows:

-• IP Address – The IP address of the logged in User.
+- IP Address – The IP address from which the User logged in .

 Note: User activity is based on UI interaction with the server.
 Approximately 3 minutes before an Organization User approaches the inactivity timeout for a given session (where the timeout is determined by a System Administrator), the User will see a session expiration warning (with a countdown value) to notify the User that any unsaved changes will be discarded.
 When an Organization User sees this warning, the User has the option to reset the inactivity timeout for the session by clicking Stay logged in.